 Forget Raymond, everybody loves sandwiches.

-They wanted to connect with their customers—hard working everyday folks—and they knew the best way to do that was through their stomachs.
-Press’d was focused on quality handmade ingredients, we’re talking bread and guacamole from scratch everyday, and the market responded with a resounding yes.
+Press’d is a sandwich franchise born and raised on the streets of Edmonton.
+Like most start-ups, they ran fast and they ran lean.
+In less than five years their single location had turned into 15, spanning 7 cities over two provinces.
+They always knew the best way to connect with customers was through their stomachs, and it seemed to be working.
+They focussed on quality handmade ingredients—we’re talking bread and guacamole from scratch everyday—and the market responded with a resounding yes.
 Their franchisees were happy, their customers were happy, but co-owners Scott and Grant had a sense they were leaving something on the table.